|Dynamo lights installed on our delivery bike|

 Some lights come with wire, but not all.
 You will probably need wire to attach between the dynamo and headlight or between the headlight and rear light.
 We sell wire fitted with the correct size of push on connector for our lights.

 You can use zip-ties and/or electrical tape to run the wires along the forks and frame of your bike.
-We don't sell either of these because you can almost certainly buy them as cheaply as we can in a discount store near your home, and you may be able to find colours which are a good match to your bike.
+We have inexpensive zip-ties but do not currently sell tape because you can almost certainly buy it as cheaply as we can in a discount store near your home, and you may be able to find colours which are a good match to your bike.

 If using zip-ties, which we recommend you do, please don't do them up so tight that you cut through the insulation of the wire.
 Also, remember to leave a little loop of wire around the headset so that the handlebars can be turned without putting undue stress of wire which is heading to the rear lamp.